Yard Waste Pickup Resumes During the Week of April 12

 Small limbs (six inches in diameter or less) and brush must be tied in bundles that do not exceed four feet in length or weigh more than 60 pounds per bundle.
 Unbundled brush and large limbs will not be picked up.
 Brush or twigs placed in cans or bags should not stick out above the top of the container.
 Also, large quantities of dirt or sod are not accepted for pickup.

 Any Christmas trees saved for composting must be cut and bundled according to yard waste pickup guidelines.
-See more information about the DPW or call at 248-871-2850.
+For more information, call the DPW at 248-871-2850 or visit www.fhgov.com.